Expensive and luxurious: The Platinum 3776

 I had my eye on the 3776 because one of the nib options is the "soft fine," which has been described as "springy" by multiple people.
 What does a pen have to do to be called springy?
 I had to know!

 Luckily for me, my local art store carries the 3776, so I got to try it out instead of perpetually wondering.
-The store justifiably only lets you test fountain pens on a water pad, but even then, I could feel the springiness that everyone was talking about.
+The store justifiably only lets you test fountain pens on a water pad, but even then, I could tell the nib really was as springy as everyone says.
 I was sold!
-Unfortunately, they didn't carry the 3776 in green and neither did the store's flagship location, so I reluctantly had to resort to online shopping.
-If I'm paying this much money for a pen, I'm not settling for a non-green color!
+Unfortunately, they didn't carry the 3776 in green and neither did the store's flagship location, so I had to resort to online shopping.
+If I'm paying this much money for a pen, it needs to be green!

 The 3776 is a resin pen with a screw-on cap.
 It's a generic cigar shape in a solid color with a simple clip and a bit of metal trim.
 Many brands have pens that look like this.
 It's not a pen that you buy for looks.
-Despite that, I'm actually a pretty big fan of the design.
-The green resin is nice and dark, but the translucency ensures that it's still readable as green.
-Also, I love finding pens with gold-colored hardware.
+Despite that, I'm still partial to the design.
+The green resin is nice and dark, but the translucency ensures that it's still readable as green and makes it look really nice in the sun.
+Also, I love gold-colored hardware.

-The 3776 isn't notably big or small.
+The 3776 isn't big or small.
 It's about 5 and a half inches long with the cap on and just under 4 inches without the cap (not counting the nib).
-It's lightweight, but not in a cheap way.
+It's lightweight, but it doesn't feel cheap.
 A lot of the weight comes from the metal clip on the cap, so posting the cap helps balance out the weight if it feels too light.
 For me, it writes comfortably either way.

 One of Platinum's trademarks is the anti-drying mechanism in the cap.
 It's pretty much impossible to photograph this in the 3776, so I'm using the clear cap on the Preppy as a visual aid.
 There's a spring-loaded inner cap that connects to the grip section of the pen when it's closed, which creates an airtight seal and, according to Platinum, prevents the pen from drying out for up to a year.
 I have no desire to test this, but I've never had any issues with hard starts on any of my Platinum pens.